-7.1 Teachers conduct RSE lessons in a sensitive manner, and in confidence.
+7.1 Teachers conduct RSHE lessons in a sensitive manner, and in confidence.
 However, if a child makes a reference to being involved (or being likely to be involved) in sexual activity, then the teacher will deal with it as a matter of safeguarding/child protection.
 Teachers will respond in a similar way if a child indicates that they may have been a victim of abuse.
 They will not try to investigate but will immediately inform the named person for child protection issues about their concerns.
-The Designated Safeguarding Lead will then deal with the matter in consultation with health care professionals and other relevant agencies, as set out in our Safeguarding/Child Protection policy.
+The Designated Safeguarding Lead will then deal with the matter in consultation with health care professionals and other relevant agencies, as set out in our Child Protection and Safeguarding Policy and KCSIE.